ParadropLabs/WiFiSense/README.md

 * REPORTING_INTERVAL: Integer time (in seconds) between reports (default: 30).
 * REPORTING_URL: The data will be sent with an HTTP POST to this URL.
 * SIGNING_KEY: Secret key used to produce a SHA256 HMAC signature (default: null).
+* SCAN_CHANNELS: List of channels to scan for data transmissions (default: null).

 REPORTING_URL is mandatory.
 The chute will not function unless that environment variable is set.
 Other variables have working defaults.

+If SCAN_CHANNELS is set, wifisense will hop between the channels in the list to scan for data transmissions.
+It should be a comma-separated string, e.g.
+"1,6,11".

 Chute Configuration
 -------------------